aaronjmill/batmanreturns-SAT/docs/porting_notes.md

 These notes should be updated as the project progresses, documenting any further changes or challenges encountered during the porting process.

+## Sega Saturn Port - Porting Notes

+### Build System Implementation

+To streamline the development and deployment process for the Sega Saturn port of Batman Returns, a comprehensive build system was implemented using a `Makefile` and a custom `linker_script.ld`.

+### Makefile Details

+- **Compilation Process**: The `Makefile` automates the assembly of SH-2 and Z80 source files into object files, links them into a final binary, and then packages this binary into an ISO format suitable for Sega Saturn emulators or hardware.
+- **Source Management**: Source files are organized into SH-2 assembly, Z80 assembly, and common includes, ensuring modularity and ease of maintenance.
+- **Final Output**: The compiled binary and ISO image are placed in the `bin/` directory, making it easy to access and test the final build.

+### Linker Script Customization

+- **Memory Allocation**: The `linker_script.ld` is tailored to map the program's sections (`.text`, `.data`, `.bss`, `.z80`, and `.stack`) into the Sega Saturn's memory regions.
+- **SH-2 and Z80 Code Separation**: The linker script ensures that SH-2 code is placed in Work RAM, while Z80 code is allocated in Sound RAM, reflecting the architecture of the Sega Saturn.
+- **Stack Allocation**: A dedicated section for the stack is allocated in Work RAM, ensuring stable program execution.

+### Future Considerations

+- **Optimization**: Further refinement of the linker script may be necessary to optimize memory usage and improve performance.
+- **Custom Build Tools**: As the project progresses, custom build tools or scripts may be developed to automate additional tasks or to handle complex asset conversions.

+These updates to the build system and linker script are crucial for ensuring a smooth development process and successful deployment on Sega Saturn hardware.